What Are The Roles Of Chloroplasts And Chlorophyll In Photosynthesis

 • Porphyrin Ring: A large ring structure with a magnesium (Mg) atom at its center.
 The porphyrin ring is the light-absorbing part of the molecule.
 It's the part of the molecule that interacts with photons of light.

 • Hydrocarbon Tail: A long, hydrophobic tail that anchors the chlorophyll molecule to the thylakoid membrane within the chloroplast.
-This tail keeps the chlorophyll molecule in the correct location for absorbing light.
+This tail keeps the chlorophyll molecule in the correct location for absorbing light It's one of those things that adds up.
+Turns out it matters..

 Roles of Chlorophyll in Photosynthesis